Darkest111/Lusophian-Codex/README.md

 iw# Lusophian-Codex
-Authorship repository for the Lusophian Codex — declared and sealed by Lusophia (Kimberly Stegall Hebert)
+Authorship repository for the Lusophian Codex — declared and sealed by Lusophia
 # Lusophian Codex Manifesto

 ⚠️ Licensing